MichaelSchneeberger/polymat/README.md

 ## References

-Here are some references related to this probject:
+Here are some references related to the probject:

 * [State-Monad](https://github.com/MichaelSchneeberger/state-monad) is a Python library that encapsulates stateful computations into a monadic structure.
 * [CasADi](https://web.casadi.org/) is a tool for nonlinear optimization and algorithmic differentiation.
 * [Drake](https://drake.mit.edu/) is a tool for model-based design and verification for robotics.
+* [DynamicPolynomials.jl](https://github.com/JuliaAlgebra/DynamicPolynomials.jl) is a Julia library that provides a sparse dynamic representation of multivariate polynomials.